Safe and Sound: 20 Foods to Avoid During Pregnancy for a Healthy Journey

-If you’re wondering what other foods to avoid during pregnancy, here’s a helpful list: hot dogs; soft cheeses such as feta; unpasteurized milk or juices; fish with high mercury levels like swordfish; sushi made with raw fish (cooked sushi is okay); undercooked eggs; If you want more, here is whole list.
+If you’re wondering what other foods to avoid during pregnancy, here’s a helpful list: hot dogs; soft cheeses such as feta; unpasteurized milk or juices; fish with high mercury levels like swordfish; sushi made with raw fish (cooked sushi is okay); undercooked eggs; If you want more, here is the whole list.

 Foods to avoid during pregnancy – list